eightbitreaper/agent-investment-platform/tasks/tasks-prd.md

 - Comprehensive documentation ensures junior developers can set up and contribute
 - One-command initialization via VS Code agent for seamless onboarding

+### MANDATORY: Development Guidelines Reference

+**⚠️ CRITICAL: Before starting ANY task:**
+1. **ALWAYS read** `.vscode/guidelines.prompt.md` for current project standards
+2. **Verify** the guidelines are being followed for file placement and organization
+3. **Check** that documentation will be placed in the correct `docs/` subdirectory

+**⚠️ CRITICAL: After completing ANY task:**
+1. **ALWAYS verify** all files are placed according to guidelines
+2. **Update** parent README files with navigation links to new documentation
+3. **Cross-reference** related documentation sections as specified in guidelines
+4. **Validate** that all markdown files follow the established directory structure

+**These guidelines are MANDATORY and must be followed without exception.**

 ## Tasks

+**🚨 BEFORE STARTING ANY TASK: Read [.vscode/guidelines.prompt.md](../.vscode/guidelines.prompt.md) for mandatory project standards**

 - [ ] 0.0 VS Code Agent Initialization System
-  - [x] 0.1 Create `initialize.prompt.md` with VS Code agent setup instructions
+  - [x] 0.1 Create `docs/setup/initialize.prompt.md` with VS Code agent setup instructions
-  - [ ] 0.2 Create `scripts/initialize.py` main initialization orchestrator
+  - [x] 0.2 Create `scripts/initialize.py` main initialization orchestrator
   - [ ] 0.3 Create `scripts/setup/install-dependencies.py` for automated dependency installation
   - [ ] 0.4 Create `scripts/setup/configure-environment.py` for environment configuration
   - [ ] 0.5 Create `scripts/setup/download-models.py` for local LLM model management
   - [ ] 0.6 Create `scripts/setup/validate-setup.py` for setup verification
   - [ ] 0.7 Create `.vscode/tasks.json` with initialization and common tasks
   - [ ] 0.8 Create `.vscode/settings.json` with workspace configuration
-  - [ ] 0.9 Update `README.md` with quick initialization instructions
+  - [ ] 0.9 Update `README.md` as main entry point with links to docs/

 - [ ] 1.0 Infrastructure and Environment Setup
   - [ ] 1.1 Create `docker-compose.yml` with services for MCP servers, LLM, and scheduler